syncfusion-content/wpf-docs/wpf/TaskBar/Changing-Orientation-of-Taskbar.md

 ---
 layout: post
 title: Changing Orientation of Taskbar in WPF TaskBar control | Syncfusion
-description: Learn about Changing Orientation of Taskbar support in Syncfusion WPF TaskBar control and more.
+description: Learn about Changing Orientation of Taskbar support in Syncfusion Essential Studio WPF TaskBar control, its elements and more.
 platform: wpf
 control: TaskBar
 documentation: ug